Committees

 All volunteers at the Maple Leaf Community Council are local residents who dedicate their time and effort to support our initiatives.
 Importantly, none of our volunteers receive payment for their work; they are motivated by a shared commitment to enhancing our neighborhood and fostering community spirit.

-How can I get involved with the council?
+How can I support the council?

 What is the board?